All Episodes

 Any comments on it?

-I have centered most all of my attention on the new microbial mutations rather than on particular ailments of a person's body.
+And you must understand that as an author only, I have centered most all of my attention on the new microbial mutations rather than on particular ailments of a person's body.

-Alright, while we're on that subject, then I'll turn you from that and turn you toward the new bug that ate my face, this awful strep thing.
+All right, while we're on that subject, then I'll turn you from that and turn you toward the new bug that ate my face, this awful strep thing.

-What's going on with that, Lindsey?
+What's going on with that, Lindsay?

-Oh, you mean the new flesh eating disease?
+Oh, you mean the new flesh-eating disease?

 Yes, yes, yes.